-Rosewood is situated in a genuinely unspoilt part of Devon known as Ruby Country, after the local Ruby Red cattle.
-It's close to the border with Cornwall - so whether for short breaks or longer stays it's thoroughly handy dandy for all kinds of outings.
-Lace up your walking boots for lovely footpaths that lead right from your doorstep, or pop on your cycle clips and peddle the local cycle routes.
-At the nearby Tamar Lakes you can kayak, windsurf or mess about in pedaloes, while the North Cornwall Coast is only 15 minutes away for traditional seaside outings, from surfing the waves to bucket-and-spade days.
-And if all that's whipped up a good appetite, fill up with fresh produce at the weekly farmer's market in Holsworthy.
-Go on - treat yourself!
+Rosewood is situated in an unspoilt corner of Devon known as Ruby Country, after the local Ruby Red cattle.
+It's close to the border of Cornwall - so whether for short breaks or longer stays it's perfect for a variety of outings.
+Lace up your walking boots for amazing footpaths that lead right from your doorstep, or pop on your cycle clips and peddle the local cycling routes.
+At the nearby Tamar Lakes, you can kayak, windsurf or have fun on the pedalos, while the North Cornish coast is only 15 minutes away for traditional seaside outings.
+From surfing adventures to bucket-and-spade days, these sandy shores are perfect for a family glamping adventure.
+Head to the weekly farmers market in Holsworthy for fresh local produce.

 Steps up to decking.
-Enter into open plan living-room with kitchen, dining and bedroom areas.
-With wood-burner, electric cooker, fridge (with ice-box), kettle, double bed (5') and sofa bed.
-Door into smaller Yurt with bunk-beds and en suite Bathroom with bath, shower attachment, WC and wash-basin.
-Outside: Access to nearby shed with washing machine, tumble-drier and heated towel rail
+Enter into open plan living room with kitchen, dining and bedroom areas.
+With wood-burner, electric cooker, fridge (with icebox), kettle, double bed (5') and sofa bed.
+Door into smaller Yurt with bunkbeds and en suite bathroom with bath, shower attachment, WC and wash-basin.
+Outside: access to wood-fired hot tub, nearby shed with washing machine, tumble-drier and heated towel rail.

 Bed linen and towels are included in the price.
 There are no extra charges for cots or high chairs where they are listed in the property description on the website.